-For well over a decade now, Victoria has had the most liberal will claims regime in Australia.
+For well over a decade prior to 1 January 2015, Victoria had the most liberal will claims regime in Australia.

 Nowadays, anyone can claim.
-The new tests are moral duty and financial need.
+The major tests in Victoria have always been moral duty and financial need.

 Did the deceased have a moral duty to include you in the will?
 This is a very subjective question and allows the Court a wide discretion.